National Suicide Prevention Lifeline: 800-273-8255

 · Averte

-or has made a suicide attempt, immediately call 911 for emergency assistance and keep yourself safe.
+If someone has a weapon or has made a suicide attempt, immediately call 911 for emergency assistance and keep yourself safe.

 The Intentional Warm Line is available toll-free from anywhere in Maine, 24 hours a day, seven days a week.
 It is a mental health peer-to-peer phone support line for adults, aged 18 and older, offering mutual conversations with a trained peer specialist who has life experience with mental health recovery.
 The focus is to encourage and foster recovery, while moving toward wellness and reconnecting with community.
 Call the Intentional Warm Line 24/7 from anywhere in Maine.